-- A Service Level Agreement is ongoing with LEBC, detailing the contributions to the programme that each partner will make. - Prospects (the education, employment and skills service) is very helpful. - Links with local 14-19 Providers and local Universities are strong and opportunities to engage students are looked for. - Links with parents / carers are maintained using a variety of methods (parental leaflets, letters, options evenings)
+- A Service Level Agreement is ongoing with LEBC, detailing the contributions to the programme that each partner will make. - Links with local 14-19 Providers and local Universities are strong and opportunities to engage students are looked for. - Links with parents / carers are maintained using a variety of methods (parental leaflets, letters, options evenings etc.)

-If you are an education or training provider who would like to share your opportunities with our students then please contact Mr P Hynes (phynes@wbvs.co.uk) in the first instance.
-We will ensure that your request is appropriate for our students and then can arrange a suitable session that may be part of a dedicated careers (Personal Development) lesson, an assembly or an existing calendared school event.
-There are a variety of spaces that can be used for such sessions that include classrooms, the lecture theatre, the drama studio or the dining hall.
+Any education or training provider who would like to share their opportunities with our students contacts Mr P Hynes (phynes@wbvs.co.uk) in the first instance.
+We then ensure that the request is appropriate for our students and then arrange a suitable session that may be part of a dedicated careers (Personal Development) lesson, an assembly or an existing calendared school event.
+There are a variety of spaces that are used for such sessions that include